utiasSTARS/bingham-rotation-learning/README.md

         q = self.A_vec_to_quat(A_vec)
         return q #unit quaternion!
 ```
-This incurs minimal (but non-zero) overhead and should improve training you have `large' rotation targets (i.e., rotations close to 180 degrees about any axis).
+This incurs minimal (but non-zero) overhead and should improve training if you have `large' rotation targets (i.e., rotations close to 180 degrees about any axis).

 ## Citation
 If you use this in your work, please cite: